 Device fingerprinting is a way to combine different sets of signals of a device — what operating system it’s built on, browser type, screen size, IP address, location, time, language — to identify it as a unique device.

 In the banking industry, it’s used for checking whether a person trying to enter an account is the person who’s the owner of that account based on whether they’re using a device or browser that has been previously used to log in.

 You might have noticed that sometimes you get a notification from an app saying “Suspicious activity has been noticed” or something similar.
-That’s all because you did an action that has never been done before while you’ve been using an app.
+That’s because you did an action that has never been done before while you’ve been using a mobile app.

 You may see some similarities between this description and device fingerprinting, but while device fingerprinting tracks the device itself, behavioral analysis is aimed at your actions.

 Such an analysis is implemented in an app via specialized software that monitors login location and online account activity.

 Usually, the main key features needed for this analysis include:

 The list of mobile banking apps using this feature is quite long.
 That shows that it’s nothing extraordinary, yet surely necessary.